quantavil/obsidian/Testing/Introduction to Continuous Testing in DevOps/DevOps.md

 -   **Turnaround time**: Since there are two levels of inter-team handovers involved, there is additional time consumed at each level for documentation, reviews and sign-offs.

+### Agile Team Work
 ![[Pasted image 20230118095501.png]]

+**Characteristics**

+-   **Resource utilization**: The developers and testers work in parallel and are always engaged.
+However the operations team needs to wait for the agile team until they come up with the working build.

+-   **Inter-team relationship**: Since the developers and testers are cross skilled in each other's tasks and share same goals and deadlines, there is very less chance of conflicts between them.
+Instead they work together and stand-in for each other whenever the need arises.
+However the conflicts with the operations team are bound to happen as earlier.

+-   **Turnaround time**: Since a lot of time and effort spent on communication and handover processes is eliminated, agile teams can deliver faster than traditional teams.
+However, there is still additional effort that goes into communication and handover processes with the operations team